 Kate began her counseling career in Wilmington, North Carolina at a family counseling agency.
 As part of her role at the counseling agency, Kate worked with local school counselors to develop and carry out solution-focused anger management programs at both the elementary and high school levels.

 Kate spent several years as a professional school counselor at both the elementary and secondary levels.
 With much school experience, Kate is well-equipped to help children and parents with school-based issues such as bullying, social development, academic performance, ADHD, and behavioral issues.

 Currently, Kate practices privately in Columbia, Missouri.
 In her private practice, Kate provides individual therapy for children, teens, and young adults.
 She also provides parent and school consultation and works closely with families.

 Kate enjoys helping children, teens and families who are navigating divorces, separations, and other family changes.
 She helps individuals and families learn to cope positively with anxiety, anger, depression, grief, and other social-emotional or behavioral issues.
 Kate works with children as young as three-years-old and also works with individuals into their twenties.

 As a play therapist, Kate is passionate about helping her young clients to heal and grow through play.
 She loves using creative, playful and expressive techniques with her pre-teen and teenage clients as well.
 Kate also enjoys consulting with parents about child-parent relationships and child development.

-Kate cherishes family time with her fun and loving three-year-old son, her amazing husband and her sweet beagle.
+Kate cherishes family time with her fun and loving seven-year-old son, her amazing husband.
 Kate loves being an aunt and a sister.
 She enjoys dancing, swimming, traveling, reading, learning and of course, playing!